 Petition for downward adjustment: bundling of petitions; costs as grounds for a petition; DOE review process; information in petitions; public availability of petitions; stringency of petition requirements; GSA-tenant agencies; and consideration of technical impracticability.

-Guidance: training and verification and monitoring
+Guidance: training and verification and monitoring.

-The major categories and subcategories of the comments will be discussed in the order shown in the list above, which generally parallels the discussion in the NOPR.
 Most of the issues are the same for both commercial buildings (including multi-family residential buildings four stories or more) and residential buildings.
 Therefore, the discussion below applies to both building categories unless otherwise noted.

-B. Scope of the Rule
+B. Scope and Applicability of the Proposed Rule

-This section discusses the scope, or applicability, of the rule.
-It addresses questions related to: (1) what costs should be considered when calculating whether a construction project meets the $2.5 million threshold in EISA 2007; (2) when the rule goes into effect; and (3) which new construction and major renovation projects are covered by today’s rule.
+This section discusses the scope, or applicability, of the rule as proposed in response to comments received to date.
+This section provides preliminary responses related to: (1) what costs should be considered when calculating whether a construction project meets the $2.5 million threshold in EISA 2007; (2) when the rule goes into effect; and (3) which new construction and major renovation projects are covered by today’s rule.

 1. Determining the $2.5 Million Threshold for Applicability of the Rule

-Today’s rule applies to new Federal buildings and major renovations to Federal buildings that are: (1) “public buildings” as defined by 40 U.S.C.
+As noted above, the proposed rule would apply to new Federal buildings and major renovations to Federal buildings that are: (1) “public buildings” as defined by 40 U.S.C.
 3301 for which a prospectus to Congress is required under 40 U.S.C.
 3307; or (2) buildings with construction or renovation costs of at least $2.5 million in costs adjusted annually for inflation.
 (42 U.S.C.
-6834(a)(3)(D)(i)) (These buildings are collectively referred to as “EISA-covered buildings” in this Notice.)
-DOE notes that the ECPA definition of “Federal building” was revised by EISA 2007 and DOE is addressing that definition and the regulatory definition of “new Federal building” in the Sustainable Design rulemaking.
+6834(a)(3)(D)(i)) (These buildings are collectively referred to as “EISA-covered buildings” in this SNOPR.)
+DOE notes that the ECPA definition of “Federal building” was revised by EISA 2007.
+DOE is addresses this definition and the regulatory definition of “new Federal building” in this rulemaking.
 ECPA, as amended, defines “Federal building” to mean any building to be constructed by, or for the use of, any Federal agency including buildings built for the purpose of being leased by a Federal agency, and privatized military housing.
 (42 U.S.C.
 6832(6))

-DOE requested comments in the NOPR specifically on the definition of construction costs to determine which buildings meet the $2.5 million threshold and will be subject to the fossil fuel reduction requirements.
+DOE requested comments in the NOPR specifically on the definition of construction costs to determine which buildings meet the $2.5 million threshold and would be subject to the fossil fuel reduction requirements.
 DOE noted that construction costs generally include design, permitting, construction (materials and labor), and commissioning costs, but that land and legal costs generally would not be included.
 75 FR 63406.

 The American Gas Association (AGA) and the Department of Health & Human Services-Indian Health Service-Office of Environmental Health, Division of Engineering Services (DHHS-IHS-OEHE) agreed with the proposed definition.
 (AGA, No. 16 at p.
 4; DHHS, No. 24 at p.
 1) The Edison Electric Institute (EEI) commented that the land and legal costs could be very high, and that all costs should be considered in any analysis.
 (EEI, No. 10 at p.
 2)

-DOE has decided that land and legal costs will not be included when determining the $2.5 million threshold.
+DOE preliminarily has decided that land and legal costs would not be included when determining the $2.5 million threshold.
 Legal costs are generally part of overhead costs, not construction costs.
 Concerning land costs, many new Federal buildings are built on land already owned by the Federal government.
 Moreover, it would be very challenging for agencies to determine the value of the land in these cases where there is no recent land purchase.
 Not including land costs for new Federal buildings in the threshold calculation would be consistent with the threshold calculation for major renovations, for which land costs are not a concern.